x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/assign-certificates-to-services.md

  **Summary**: Learn how to assign certificates to Exchange services in Exchange 2016 or Exchange 2019.

-After you install a certificate on an Exchange Server 2016 or 2019 server, you need to assign the certificate to one or more Exchange services before the Exchange server is able to use the certificate for encryption.
+After you install a certificate on an Exchange 2016 or Exchange 2019, you need to assign the certificate to one or more Exchange services before the Exchange server is able to use the certificate for encryption.
 You can assign certificates to services in the Exchange admin center (EAC) or in the Exchange Management Shell.
 Once you assign a certificate to a service, you can't remove the assignment.
 If you no longer want to use a certificate for a specific service, you need to assign another certificate to the service, and then remove the certificate that you don't want to use.

 The available Exchange services are described in the following table.